-Unfortunately, buying Ciudad Real for €100 million isn’t going to be as easy as it may sound.
-That’s because, whoever buys the ghost airport will not only have to hand over €100 million, they’ll also be responsible for the €529 million debt the airport currently holds.
+Unfortunately, buying Ciudad Real for €100 million is not going to be as easy as it may sound.
+That is because, whoever buys the ghost airport will not only have to hand over €100 million, they’ll also be responsible for the €529 million debt the airport currently holds.

 If Ciudad Real doesn’t sell, the judge has said it will be re-offered at a lower price.
 If no takers then, it’s likely to be split up and sold off in blocks.

 All I can say is, with Spain’s current economic crisis, it could take a while.

 Then again, you might have a use for a desolate Spanish airport out in the middle of nowhere and saddled with a massive debt?